How to Increase Restaurant Sales on Super Bowl Sunday

 Super Bowl Sunday is the second-largest food consumption day of the year in the US, right after Thanksgiving, meaning you should cater to the masses by offering a game day menu.
 Wings, pizza, and beer are pretty standard when it comes to football games, but you can make your menu extra special by adding a Super Bowl special to represent each team.
 Want to make it really stand out?
 Make sure football fans know about it by posting the menu on your website, since it’s the first place they’ll go to see what you’re serving that Sunday.

-Rare Bar and Grill let every guest know what they’re offering with a permanent “Game Day” section on their website under the “Menu” navigation bar.
-Even if your football menu isn’t a regular feature, ask us at Bento how to have an alert on your homepage to help spread the word about your specials.
+In New York City, Rosemary's, promotes their Super Bowl Pig Roast event with a popup alert when visitors land on the website.
+Guests can view the menu or click on a link to make a reservation.
+Even if your football menu isn’t a regular feature, ask us how to have an alert on your homepage to help spread the word about your specials.

 Get Your Head in the Game: Offer a Contest Online

 The Super Bowl is all about the competition.
 Let your guests feel like they’re part of the competitive spirit by hosting an online contest.
-Julia Pei, VP of Business Development for Major Food Group in New York, says that at Parm “We're encouraging folks to place their orders early, as the first 100 orders will automatically be entered for a chance to get their entire Super Bowl order for free!”
+Julia Pei, VP of Business Development for Major Food Group in New York, said that in years past at Parm “We've encouraged folks to place their orders early, as the first 100 orders automatically get entered for a chance to get their entire Super Bowl order for free!”

 Not only do your guests have a chance to score big, but encouraging pre-ordering helps your team prepare for the big day.
 Parm decided to use the online route because it’s the fastest, easiest way to promote the contest and to let guests know they have several locations to choose from.